 Async Profiler monitors JVM-level parameters of your application to provide a better understanding of how your application is executed and how exactly memory and CPU resources are allocated.
 This data can help you find and resolve performance problems and bottlenecks.

 Async Profiler does not require threads to be at safe points to be able to sample stacks, which means that it avoids the safepoint bias problem.
 On top of that, the profiler features Flame Graph support that allows it to visualize stack traces.

-Before you start using the profiler on Linux, install the Perf tool and adjust kernel options.
+Adjust kernel options before you start using the profiler on Linux.
 On macOS, the profiler works out of the box.

 Adjust kernel options on Linux

 Adjust perf_event_paranoid.
 This option controls the use of the performance events data by non-root users.

 Set the value to be less than 2 to let the profiler collect performance information without root privileges:sudo sh -c 'echo 1 >/proc/sys/kernel/perf_event_paranoid'

 Adjust kptr_restrict.
 This option sets restrictions on exposing kernel addresses.

 To have kernel symbols properly resolved, disable the protection offered by kptr_restrict by setting its value to 0:sudo sh -c 'echo 0 >/proc/sys/kernel/kptr_restrict'

 By default, these changes affect your current OS session only.
 To keep the settings across system reboots, run: